regane2/regane2/README.md

 - 👋 Hi, I’m @regane2
 - 👀 I’m interested in data visualization and making pretty graphs in R.
-- 🌱 I’m currently learning R and I'm slowly working on Tableau as well!
+- 🌱 I’m currently learning R and I'm slowly working on python as well!
 - 💞️ I’m looking to collaborate on pretty graphs!!!

 <!---